shopbeam/flash-widget-example/demo/public/README.md

 Clickable area
 -----

 The flash file has a MovieClip in it's library called "itemArea".
-For each product id in the productIds array, a clickable area like this is added side by side, that will take you (or open the lightbox in case there's no widget.loader.js) to the proper product.
+For each product id in the productIds array, a clickable area like this is added side by side, that will take you (or open the lightbox in case widget.loader.js is referenced on the page) to the proper product.

 ![Example clickable area](http://imgur.com/NxkuZxp.png "Example clickable area")